 All candidates must be eligible to obtain at minimum, a Secret Security Clearance from the Diplomatic Security Service (DSS) prior to a final offer being made.
 If you currently have an active minimum Secret level clearance, we will ask for reciprocity from the Agency holding your clearance.

-We urge you to read the entire vacancy announcement to ensure you meet all requirements for the position and you understand the special circumstances involving a career with the Department of State's Pakistan & Afghanistan Support Office (PASO) before applying.
+We urge you to read the entire vacancy announcement to ensure you meet all requirements for the position and you understand the special circumstances involving a career with the Department of State's Iraq Strategic Partnership Office (ISPO) before applying.

 To be considered for a position, you must complete an application through the Office of Personnel Management's application system, USA Jobs, by the closing date posted on the announcement.

-There are several factors that will affect your overall evaluation.
+There are several parts of the application process that will affect your overall evaluation:

 - Your online resume submitted through USA Jobs.

 - Responses to the vacancy specific self assessment questions.

 - Positions require a certain amount of work experience.